Alicloud-Academy/big-data/pai-eas-tf-example/README.md

 ### Prepare the environment

-Upload the following files to the PAI-DSW environment:
+Upload the following files from this GitHub repository to the PAI-DSW environment:

 - `cnn.ipynb`
 - `call_eas_api.ipynb`